cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 V- Differential analysis: LMEM for the 192 features each?
 And then FDR ajusted p values ranking for most differential feature?
 No, nothing significant
 V- Heatmap of mean features over samples
-V- Cluster analysis on top 25 differentially abundant metrics on sample level (tree)
-- Epoch data of local peaks optimization
+V- Cluster analysis on top 25 differentially abundant metrics on sample level (tree) V- Epoch data of local peaks optimization
-- Correlation analysis across metrics & between metrics and PCs (dougnut graph of percentage significant correlated metrics (VGLUT1 vs VGAT or CA1 vs CA3)).
+V- Correlation analysis across metrics & between metrics and PCs (dougnut graph of percentage significant correlated metrics (VGLUT1 vs VGAT or CA1 vs CA3)).
 V- PCA loadings of metrics
-- PCA/UMAP on residuals of metrics and then kmeans clustering?

 ### Notes, implementing a linear mixed model on the log2 ratio values